This Is Why Trump's Tax Reform Won't Matter For Growth

 Government Transfer Payments + Debt Payments as % of Total Taxes:

-Transfer payments and debt interest is already at 90% of tax revenue.
+Transfer payments and debt interest are already at 90% of tax revenue.
 Should that revenue decline due to tax cuts, transfer payments and debt will exceed 100% of tax revenue and lead to much larger fiscal deficits and increases to the national debt.

-To be clear, I am largely in favor of tax cuts to spur economic growth but that is only half of the equation.
+To be clear, I am largely in favor of tax cuts to spur economic growth, but that is only half of the equation.
 Tax cuts need to be coupled with spending cuts in order to be effective.
 Tax cuts that come in conjunction with spending cuts that reduce the national debt while lowering taxes is the secret weapon that will unleash massive economic growth.

 Tax cuts with increases to the budget deficit and national debt are counteracting forces that will lead to no additional economic growth but still more debt.
 This is the case because debt slows growth and is deflationary.
-Increased debt means increased deflationary pressure which translates to lower interest rates and slower economic growth.
+Increased debt means increased deflationary pressure, which translates to lower interest rates and slower economic growth.

-Tax cuts need to be coupled with spending cuts and budget deficit reductions to be effective and that does not seem to be what is on the table.
+Tax cuts need to be coupled with spending cuts and budget deficit reductions to be effective, and that does not seem to be what is on the table.

 Increasing the national debt will continue to suppress growth as it has for decades.
-Increases to the national debt is likely the top reason that economic growth in the United States gets slower and slower each business cycle.
-Economic growth was regularly over 10% until the mid 1980s and then consistently in the 5%-6% range for the rest of the 20th Century.
+Increases to the national debt are likely the top reason that economic growth in the United States gets slower and slower each business cycle.
+Economic growth was regularly over 10% until the mid 1980s and then consistently in the 5-6% range for the rest of the 20th Century.

-Each economic cycle has brought lower peaks in growth and that is largely due to increases in debt and the current tax plan will do just the same which is why these tax cuts do not matter.
+Each economic cycle has brought lower peaks in growth, and that is largely due to increases in debt, and the current tax plan will do just the same, which is why these tax cuts do not matter.

 Debt is Deflationary and Brings Lower Growth:

 Lower GDP growth also is what is causing interest rates to decline.
-Low interest rates punish savers and further hurts the economy.
-It is slow growth and low inflation, both caused by higher debt, that causes interest rates to remain low.
+Low interest rates punish savers and further hurt the economy.
+It is slow growth and low inflation, both caused by higher debt, that cause interest rates to remain low.

 Low GDP Growth Is What Has Been Reducing Interest Rates: